107-systems/CyphalPicoBase-CAN-firmware/README.md

 ## uavcan settings

-specific seetings for the L3X-Z Hexapod can be found here: ???
+specific seetings for the L3X-Z Hexapod can be found here: https://github.com/107-systems/l3xz-hw#node-ids

 ### Node-ID

 every leg controller needs to have its own Node-ID.
 The Node-ID is stored in the eeprom.
+If no eeprom is found, the Node-ID is 101.

 ### Subject-ID